-Mary Louise Denney Woodwind Scholarship: Mary Louise Denney Mielke, wife of Professor Paul T. Mielke, participated in College musical organizations between 1957 and 1985, as principal flute in the concert band and chamber orchestra and as a member of a baroque quartet.
-This scholarship is established in recognition of her service to the College.
-It is awarded each year to a flutist who is active in Wabash musical organizations, with maintenance for four years depending upon continued music participation and progress toward a degree in course.
+Mary Louise Denney Woodwind Scholarship: Mary Louise Denney Mielke, wife of Professor Paul T. Mielke, participated in College musical organizations 1957 1985, as principal flute in the concert band and chamber orchestra and as a member of a baroque quartet.eEstablished in recognition of her service to the College, It is awarded to a flutist who is active in Wabash musical organizatione.
 If there is not an enrolled flutist, preference will be given in order to performers of oboe, bassoon, clarinet, or French horn.
-Selection of the Denney Scholar is vested in the Dean's Office, with consultation of the Music Department.